 Migration steps

-Not for: Skip Contabo if you need polished managed services or US-quality regions; Contabo is the cheapest VPS, not the most capable.
+Not for: Skip Contabo if you need polished managed services, fast customer support, or DO-comparable control-panel UX; the savings come at the cost of operator ergonomics.

 Strengths

-• +Real free tier for static and web services
++Real free tier for static sites and Hobby web services

 Trade-offs